Describe your food restrictions by checking all relevant boxes

 Does your college handle food restrictions as you expected they would when you selected your school?

 Somewhat what I expected

 Check all boxes that apply to your college experience

-My school has only a few dining halls, Ability to feed me is fairly consistent across dining halls, I have at least one safe dining hall, but avoid some dining halls, I do not have sufficient options at any dining halls, Ability to eat well was a small part of my college selection process, I asked alot of questions before I came but the reality was different
+My school has only a few dining halls, Ability to feed me varies significantly across dining halls, I feel safe eating at any dining hall on campus, I have sufficient options at some of the dining halls, Ability to eat well was a critical part of my college selection process, I asked alot of questions before I came but the reality was different

 Have you had a reaction from eating in your dining hall?